infojunkie/music-l10n/projects.md

-# Interesting open source music projects
+# Interesting open source music projects, with an emphasis on Web-based systems

 ## music theory and musicology